1. Education

 • School type: Public

-• For admissions and financial data, see the San Diego State University profile.
+• For acceptance rate, test scores, costs and other information, see the San Jose State University profile.

 United States Air Force Academy